-The Reflex torsion cable is designed for use with asymmetric sails and transmits torque at lower halyard/ luff loads.
-When using the Reflex torsion cable with a code zero sail, make sure there is an additional tension-handling line used.
-Alternatively, use a tension-handling line that is torsionally resistant, and splice it to the thimble in the head swivel and the fixed tack terminal.
-This alternate method, using a non-Harken torsion line will require more tension to furl, making furling more difficult.
+The Reflex torsion cable is designed for use with asymmetric sails and transmits torque at lower halyard/luff loads.
+The unit 3 Reflex cable unlike the smaller Refl cable sizes has a Dyneema® core.
+When using the Reflex torsion cable with a code zero sail, a separate tension-handling line is not required.
 IMPORTANT!
-When using a 2:1 tack line, remember that it is pulling against the halyard.
-Downsize the diameter of the 2:1 tack line so that it does not overpower the stretch of the halvard.
+If using a 3:1 tack line, remember that it is pulling against the halyard.
+Downsize the diameter of the 3:1 tack line so that it does not overpower the stretch of the halyard.